Nissan Bluebird: 410/411 series

 In September 1963, Nissan brought the Bluebird up-to-date with boxier styling (by Pininfarina), resembling European designs, particularly the Lancia Fulvia.
 The 410 was built from 1964 to 1967.

+The lineup included five models: the 1200 Standard, 1200 Deluxe, Fancy Deluxe, and 1200 Wagon, equipped with the 1.2 L E-type engine, and a lower model equipped with the 1.0 L C-type engine.

 This generation Bluebird was introduced in time for the 1964 Summer Olympics as Nissan wanted to offer an all new, modern appearance in time for the games.
 The 410 Bluebird was Nissan's first car of a full unibody design.